-Empathy styles have serious implications for the everyday interactions that ultimately lead to the success or failure of a business.
+Empathy styles have serious implications for everyday interactions that ultimately lead to the success or failure of a business.
 A leader who maintains a balance between cognitive and affective empathy can nurture for their people a feeling of “closeness” and of being understood and appreciated, while also helping to create a high-performing organization that achieves its targets for growth and profitability.
 Fortunately, empathy isn’t an inherent trait, but a muscle that leaders can develop through coaching.

-Therefore, shifting from the heart-to-heart empathy and balance emotions to a more head-to-heart empathy is possible through mindfulness model that I called B.A.L.A.N.C.E.
+Therefore, shifting from the heart-to-heart empathy and balance emotions to a more head-to-heart empathy is possible through the mindfulness model that I called B.A.L.A.N.C.E.

 B.A.L.A.N.C.E. as one of the Mindfulness Coaching Models